Vinyl Floor Cleaning

 Check out the bottom of your shoes and you will find small rocks, caked on dirt, and who knows what.
 Make it your new habit to sweep or vacuum your vinyl floors before mopping, and your floors will reward you by look new for many years.

-The best way to avoid these dirt scratches is to sweep your vinyl floors on a daily basis.
-Use a soft bristled brush or vacuum to pick up nay loose dust or dirt.
+The best way to avoid these dirt scratches is to sweep your vinyl floors on a daily basis using a soft bristled brush, Swiffer Sweeper, or vacuum (using the brush attachment) to pick up any loose dust or dirt.

 Mopping Vinyl Floors